pss959/EasyMaker3D/PublicDoc/docs/Tutorials/Primitives.rst

 The different types of models and the specialized tools used to edit them are summarized here:

-..
-   _Note: Adding the noheader class and adjusting CSS is the only way I found to have a headerless table in RST.

 .. container:: twocolumn

     .. rst-class:: noheadertable